rydnr/osoco-site/site/content/thoughts/understanding-bloom-filers-with-pharo.md

 {{< /highlight>}}

-A Bloom filter can also result in a false positive result.
-For example, consider the element `'Roma'`, whose 4 hash values collision in the bit 36 that is already set in our filter example, so the result of the contains method is that the element may exist in the filter:
+A Bloom filter can also result in a false positive.
+For example, consider the element `'Roma'`, whose 4 hash values collision in the bit 36 that is already set in our filter example, so the `contains:` method concludes the element may exist in the filter:

 {{< highlight st "style=emacs,linenos=inline,hl_lines=7">}}
 withMadridAndBarcelonaCheckRomaBloomFilter